by Liz Andrews, Secondary School Principal

 - Based on this comment what is one thing you would like to work on going forward?

 Semester report cards are only one trigger for conversations about learning with your child.
-Progress reports, assignment feedback and conferences such as Middle School Student-led Conferences (Feb.
-13, 5:00pm - 7:30pm) and Parent Teacher Student Conferences (Feb.
-28) are also opportunities to learn more from your child about their progress in learning.
+Progress reports, assignment feedback and conferences such as Middle School Student Led Conferences (Feb.
+25) and Parent-Teacher-Student Conferences (Gr.
+12 on Feb.
+10 & 11; Gr.
+6-11 on Apr.
+1 & 7) are also opportunities to learn more from your child about their progress in learning.
+Should you have any questions about your child’s report card, start a conversation with them about it.
+If there is something in the report card you do not understand, please do contact your child’s tutor or subject teacher.